Lancelot: King Arthur's court

 An illustration for Tales of the Round Table (1908), abridged from Le Morte d'Arthur by Andrew Lang: "Sir Lancelot did not stop, and the archers shot his horse with many arrows, but he jumped from its back and ran past them deeper into the wood."

 Lancelot's initial adventures (also in Malory) are of the "Fair Unknown" type, expanding on Chrétien's story and accordingly intertwining his quest for identity with the love for Guinevere.
 Initially known only as the nameless White Knight (Chevalier Blanc), clad in silver steel on a white horse, the young Lancelot (claiming to be 18 years old, although it is later revealed that he is really only 15) arrives in Arthur's kingdom of Logres with the Lady of the Lake to be knighted by the king at her behest.
-The Lady equips him a powerful magic ring able to dispel any enchantment (as does his anonymous fairy foster mother also does in Chrétien's version; later parts of the Vulgate Lancelot instead retcon this as given to him by Guinevere).
+The Lady equips him a powerful magic ring able to dispel any enchantment (as does his anonymous fairy foster mother in Chrétien's version; later parts of the Vulgate Lancelot instead retcon this as given to him by Guinevere).
 She also provides Lancelot with other enchanted items with various magical abilities, including a lance, a sword, a tent, and a mirror.
 The Lady, or her damsels, continue to aid him throughout the Vulgate Lancelot.
 He later assumes the name of his grandfather, King Lancelot, upon discovering his identity.

 Lancelot is eventually convinced to become a member of King Arthur's elite order of the Round Table after freeing the Arthur's nephew Gawain from captivity in the Dolorous Tower episode.
-He then becomes one of Arthur's closes and most trusted friends, and his greatest knight.
+He then becomes one of Arthur's closest and most trusted friends, and his greatest knight.
 As such, he plays a decisive role in the war against the Saxons in Lothian (Scotland), when he again rescues Gawain as well as Arthur himself from Castle Saxon Rock and captures the Saxon witch-princess Camille.
 Single-handedly, he saves Arthur's kingdom from conquest by the half-giant Galehaut and convinces the latter to join Arthur.

 Expanding on the account from the Alliterative Morte Arthure, Malory also has his Lancelot act as one of the chief leaders in Arthur's Roman War, including personally saving the wounded Bedivere during the final battle against Emperor Lucius.
 Since much of Le Morte was not composed chronologically, the Roman episode actually takes place within Malory's Book II, prior to Book III that relates Lancelot's youth.